jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** Power Armor to the People

 **Change List:**
-* Merge naming rules containing all legendary effects into the power armor naming rules
+* Modify R88 power armor naming rules to include legendary effects

 **Compatibility:**
 * If used without Ruddy88's Simple Sorter, this will cause strange names